 18.00 – 20.00 Dinner

-The competitions are organized at our location or at one of our sister associations:
+The competitions are organized by us in Delft or at one of our sister associations in their cities: